 While Bielsa’s tenure at Lille didn’t work out, Pepe lived up to the billing – he scored 22 goals and provided 11 assists in Ligue 1 last season – way more than Arsenal’s equivalents managed in the Premier League on both counts.

 That’s a goal every 151 minutes, and an assist every 302 minutes, and one or the other every 100.9 minutes.
-His signing might just tempt you into some matchbook betting.

 Mkhitaryan had a record of six goals and four assists, averaging one every 164.6 minutes, while Iwobi contributed three goals and six assists at an average of one every 219.6 minutes, with Ozil the furthest behind – he scored five goals but provided just two assists, averaging of a goal or assist every 248.9 minutes.